ife-oluwa/Incidence-project/README.md

 The data comes from a bigquery table in the datawarehouse.
 1. Create a .env file in the `backend` folder.
 Add the values for `CREDENTIAL_KEY_PATH` and `GCP_PROJECT`.
 2. Run the `./scripts/seed.sh` script.

+## Model Training
+Once the database is seeded, the model can be trained by using this script:
+`./scripts/model_training.sh`